Wash the vegetables thoroughly.

 Finely chop or press the garlic.

-Heat 2 tablespoons of olive oil in a large pot or pan over medium heat.
+Heat 2 tbsp olive oil in a large pot or pan over medium heat.

-Add the onions and sauté until they are soft and lightly golden brown.
+Add the onions and sauté them until soft and lightly golden.

 Add the garlic and sauté for about 1 minute until fragrant.

-Add the bell peppers to the pot and sauté for 3–4 minutes until they are slightly soft.
+Add the bell pepper to the pot and sauté for 3–4 minutes until slightly softened.

-Then add the eggplant and zucchini and sauté for another 5 minutes until they are lightly browned.
+Then add the eggplant and zucchini and sauté for another 5 minutes until lightly browned.

-Reduce the heat to low and let the ratatouille simmer for 30–40 minutes so that the flavors combine and the vegetables become tender.
+Reduce heat to low and let the ratatouille simmer for 30–40 minutes for the flavors to meld and the vegetables to become tender.
 (Stir occasionally.)

-Stir again and add some olive oil if necessary to achieve a shiny texture.
+Stir again and add a little olive oil if needed to achieve a glossy texture.

 Optional: Sprinkle with some feta as a topping.